LajosPolya/aws-cdk-templates/deploy-ec2-instance/README.md

 If the IP address or DNS doesn't work then verify that the browser us using `http://` and not `https://`.
 For example, `http://<ip_address>/` or `http://<dns>/`.

 Currently this will only work in us-east-2 because of a bug: https://github.com/aws/aws-cdk/issues/21690

+> **Warning** The compute instance(s) deployed by this app is open to the public internet and can be accessed by anyone.
+To prevent runaway cost, always destroy this AWS environment when it's not in use.